cjss-group/CJSS/README.md

 ## A CSS based web framework

 ##### Also, don’t use this project, especially not for anything serious.
-This is a joke and thught experiment.
+This is a joke and thought experiment.
 I won’t help you work through bugs.

 To install CJSS, add the [JavaScript](https://github.com/scottkellum/CJSS/blob/master/cjss.js) to your website.